johnwalicki/node-red-contrib-twc-weather/README.md

 The set of nodes in this package implement the [APIs for Personal Weather Station Contributors](https://docs.google.com/document/d/1eKCnKXI9xnoMGRRzOL1xPCBihNV2rOet08qpE_gArAY).

+The Weather Company provides [TWC Weather Data Packages](https://business.weather.com/products/weather-data-packages) that are available for purchase.
+Node-RED nodes in this package implement select API services.

 ## Install

 Either use the Editor - Menu - Manage Palette - Install option, or run the following command in your Node-RED user directory (typically `~/.node-red`).